-Welcome to the 21st anniversary, and 30th edition, of the spiritual odyssey known as Furnace Creek 508, the premier ultramarathon bicycle race in the world.
-Our 508 mile course serves as a dramatic forum for bicycle racing, personal achievement, and self-discovery.
+Welcome to the 22nd anniversary, and 31st edition, of the spiritual odyssey known as Furnace Creek 508, the world's premier ultramarathon bicycle race.
+Our 508 mile course serves as a dramatic forum for bicycle racing, personal achievement, self-discovery, and much more.
 Some call it a "trans-personal experience," while others call it "the hell of the west."
 We think it's heaven on earth.

 The 508 was created in 1983 by John Marino, the godfather of ultramarathon bicycle racing and founder of the Race Across America and the Ultra Marathon Cycling Association.
 The race route was originally a 102 mile loop in the Hemet, CA area that was ridden seven times sequentially.
 The winner of the inaugural race was Michael Secrest.
 In the Fall of 1985, it was moved to the roads between Tucson and Flagstaff in Arizona, where its first champion was Scott Fortner.
-It was also held twice a year for a number of years, which is why we are now celebrating our 30th edition after twenty-one years.
+It was also held twice a year for a number of years, which is why we are now celebrating our 31st edition after twenty-two years.

-Since 1989, The 508 has been held on the world-famous Death Valley course that we use today.
-Its first champion was John Hughes and 1030 racers have now competed on this fabled route.
-Since 1991, The 508 has been proudly produced by AdventureCORPS, producers of the world's finest endurance sports events held on the open road and "out there."
+The race moved back to California with the April, 1989 version of the event covering 508 miles from Valencia to Death Valley to Twenty Nine Palms, a route suggested by the 1987 Race Across America winner, Casey Patterson.
+Its first champion was John Hughes and 1143 racers have now competed on this fabled route.
+Since October, 1990, The 508 has been proudly produced by AdventureCORPS, producers of the world's finest endurance sports events held on the open road and "out there."
 As a competitor on the Hemet route in May of 1985 and the Arizona route in October of 1986, plus serving as crew, staff, or race director, I have been part of 28 of the 30 races so far; I enjoy and love it more every time!

-With some 120 racers and crews coming from all over the U.S., Canada, Europe, and Asia, The 508 is truly a world-class race.
+With some 150 racers and crews coming from all over the U.S., Canada, Europe, and Asia, The 508 is truly a world-class race.